danielviana10/bootstrap-project/README.md

 # Angular Challenge

-Simple project to simule a schoolar grade.
+Simple project to simulate a school series.

 # Technologies